Configure Bots to Perform Continuous Integrations

 Analyze, which performs static code analysis

-Test, which runs the unit test cases that you implement
+Test, which runs the test cases that you implement

 Archive, which builds an archive of the product that the scheme built

-For the Xcode service to perform these actions, you must share their scheme.
+For Xcode Server to perform these actions, you must share their scheme.
 A shared scheme is one that you publish in a repository, along with the other shared project files.